 We work on interactions among species that go on to influence population and community dynamics, and in some cases, evolution.
-Much of our research is focused on the effects of the spatial configuration of the environment on these.
 We test ecological theory using detailed study of the behavior and natural history of species, monitoring of interacting species in the wild, manipulative experiments, and population genetics tools.

-A main long term research system has been the plant-Glanville fritillary butterfly-parasitoid wasp community in the Åland islands, Finland.
-Since we moved to the The Centre for Ecological Sciences at the Indian Institute of Science in Bangalore, India in autumn 2021, we are expanding to study other things.
+We have worked in the plant-Glanville fritillary butterfly-parasitoid wasp community study system in the Åland islands, Finland since 1998.
+After moving to the The Centre for Ecological Sciences at the Indian Institute of Science in Bangalore, India in autumn 2021, we have expanded to study other things.
 These new studies include tropical butterfly-parasitoid community structure, ecology of crop domestication, and arid grassland plant-insect community structure.

 Highlights from recent work: